Skip to main content

 Remarks

-If a background PNG graphic file has been selected in the instrument options and it is larger than the maximum height of the performance view, you can use this command to offset the background graphic, thus creating separate backgrounds for each of the script slots while only using one picture file.
+• If a PNG file used for the background has been set and is larger than the maximum height of the performance view, you can use this command to offset the background graphic, thus creating separate backgrounds for each of the script slots while only using one picture file.

 Examples